SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/add-google-analytics-tag.md

 ## Steps

 1. Start by opening the mailing you want to track with Google Analytics or create a new mailing.
 Go to the first step of the mailing wizard (Setup).
-Here you’ll find the heading **Tracking** in the bottom right corner.
+Here you’ll find the heading **Tracking** in the bottomright corner.
 Here you can check the boxes **Track all links** and **Use Google Analytics**.
 When you check Use Google Analytics, the Google Analytics text fields will appear.

     ![Check off the box for Google Analytics and track all links -screenshot][img1]